Skip to content

 escalate async #

-Creates an arbitration request through the governance pipeline.
+Creates a human escalation request through the governance pipeline (RFC-0013).

 grant_access async #